 I also plant a super hardy kind of pumpkin.
 It grows rampantly, smothers weeds and PRODUCES delicious pumpkins almost without fail.

 Cowpeas are another “die hard” crop for hot weather regions.
-They almost never fail.
+“Reliable” is their middle name.

 Look at gardening as a cycle.
 When one part of the cycle fails, get ready for the next.